Kaprun Kitzsteinhorn

 25/01/2022

 "More man made snow", I grumbled as the gondola rose above the lower pistes near Kaprun.
 I had my head in my hands when the new cable car carriage turned left.
 "Lovely view", my travelling companions said as the Kitzsteinhorn glacier and its peak came into view.
 I agreed but could not see where we would ski within the many mounds of rocks.
 After putting on the skis we had a warm-up run down a groomed piste on fresh snow.
 It was pleasant.
 A chair and surface lift ride later we found some powder.
 "Well that was fun but I doubt there is any more", I said.
 "Shut up", my companions said.
 "Don't be such a misery guts".
 On the next lift ride up the last bit of cloud had disappeared to expose a huge bowl of untracked snow.
-'It must wind scoured rubbish' I thought.
+'It must be wind scoured rubbish' I thought.
 "Lets give it a crack", the companions said.
 I agreed to join them.
-BLOODY HELL it was boot deep beautiful light powder.
+BLOODY HELL it was boot to knee-deep, beautiful, light powder.
 Bloody hell I was wrong about the whole place.......

 See our video here